Salmon with roasted new potatoes and green beans

 - Trim the stem ends from the green beans.

-While the vegetables roast, prepare the rest of the meal.
+While the potatoes and green beans roast, prepare the rest of the meal.

 - Pat the salmon dry with a paper towel; season generously with salt and pepper.